aegiacometti/netor/README.md

     customer,site,dev_name,dev_ip,os,userid,passwd,salt_proxy_required

+8. All the scripts log on screen and also on a logging file located at ``./netor/log``

-8. That is it.
+9. That is it.
 Now start "playing" with Ansible and SaltStack.

 # TODOs